 To be eligible for gifted services, a student must either (a) score at the 99th percentile (for grades K-2) or the 96th percentile (for grades 3-12) on the composite or full scale score of a standardized test of mental ability and at the 90th percentile on the total battery, total math or total reading section of a standardized achievement test OR (b) qualify through a multiple-criteria assessment process by meeting the criteria in any three of the following four areas: mental ability, achievement, creativity and motivation.
 In the area of mental ability, a student must score at or above the 96th percentile on a composite or appropriate component score on a standardized test of mental ability.

-In the area of achievement, a student must score at or above the 90th percentile on the total battery, total math, or total reading section(s) of a standardized achievement test.
-In the area of creativity, a student must score at or above the 90th percentile on the total battery score of a standardized test of creative thinking or on a standardized creativity characteristics rating scale.
+In the area of achievement, a student must score at or above the 90th percentile on the total battery score of a standardized test of creativity, a student must score at or above the 90th percentile on a standardized creativity characteristics rating scale.
 In the area of motivation, a student must score at or above the 90th percentile on a standardized motivational characteristics rating scale.
 Questions regarding the Venture Program may be addressed to the local school's Gifted teacher or to the Gifted Program Coordinator.